WELCOME TO THE TOWN OF

-The Town of Hot Springs provides services to the citizens through maintenance, volunteer fire, police, and water/sewer/waste disposal.
+The Town of Hot Springs provides services to the citizens through maintenance, volunteer fire, and police.
+We also provide water, sewer, and waste disposal.

 Hot Springs is located at the confluence of the French Broad River and Spring Creek.
 A natural hot spring is also located here, the only such spring known in North Carolina and in much of the southeastern United States.
 Thus, this area has long since been a destination for those looking for therapeutic relief from their ailments.